 Prior to joining RICS, Simon worked in the financial services industry for more than 20 years.
 Most latterly, he was employed by Barclays Wealth where, as a strategist, he focused on setting asset allocations for client portfolios.
 Before that he worked for a number of medium sized wealth management businesses and for ANZ, both as an economist and in bond sales.

-Trevor was appointed to the Group Board in September 2014, and chairs the Governance & Remuneration Committee.
+Trevor Moross was appointed to the Board in 2014 and is the Senior Non-Executive Director.
+He also chairs the Governance and Remuneration Committee.

 Samantha Hyde has worked for and advised some of the highest profile brands in the UK, such as Channel 4, the Ministry of Sound and TalkTalk on topics ranging from corporate social responsibility, talent management or special projects relating to wider business plan delivery.